Classification hygiene and infection control guidelines

 Classification provides a structure for competition.
 Classification is undertaken to ensure that the athlete competes equitably with other athletes.

 Classification has two important roles:

-It is important to state that the IBSA Classification Rules and Procedures relate only to those Sports governed by IBSA.
-For Sports that are governed by other International Federations (IF), the Classification Rules of the relevant IF will apply.
+It should be noted that the IBSA Classification Rules and Procedures relate only to those sports governed by IBSA.
+For sports that are governed by other international federations (IFs), the classification rules of the relevant IF will apply.

-It is required, as a condition of membership of IPC, that IFs develop and implement Classification Rules in accordance with IPC Classification Code 2007.
-IBSA is eager to interact with IFs that have Athletes who are blind or partially sighted, to ensure equitable competition between those Athletes.
+It is required, as a condition of membership of IPC, that IFs develop and implement classification rules in accordance with the current IPC classification code.
+IBSA is eager to interact with IFs that have athletes who are blind or partially sighted, to ensure equitable competition between those athletes.

 A list of IBSA certified international classifiers is available here

 in the IBSA Documents section on this web site.